aslilac/mckayla.blog/posts/all-you-need-is-data-and-functions.md

 Over the last year, I've been fairly involved with a young programming language named [Gleam].
 It's designed around a functional programming style, and the core language is simple enough to wrap your head around in only a day or two.
-I know people like to say that a lot; I've heard it a lot about languages like [Go] and [Zig] that _definitely_ didn't click for me right away, but Gleam really seems to be the kind of language that people can just pick up and start being productive with.
+People like to say that a lot, and I've heard it a lot about languages like [Go] and [Zig] (that _definitely_ didn't click for me right away), but Gleam really seems to be the kind of language that people can just pick up and start being productive with.

 The language is simple to the point where it's a bit of a point of contention; although